FoodShare: Wisconsin QUEST Card

 Report fraud

 The misuse of public funds affects each person who lives in Wisconsin.
-All individuals are encouraged to report suspected fraud, waste, and abuse to the Office of Inspector General (OIG) at 877-865-3432 or online.
+All individuals are encouraged to report suspected fraud, waste, and abuse to the Office of the Inspector General (OIG) at 877-865-3432 or online.

 The OIG's mission is to protect Wisconsin taxpayers by tracking and prevent fraud, waste, and abuse in public assistance programs administered by DHS.
 Learn more about the OIG.